-On the April 20 1943 he flew a mission against Wewak, flying with Captain Folmer Sogaard in B-17F "Fightin' Swede" 41-24520 that skip bombed a tanker which was "burning fiercely" and "definitely sunk", then bombed the airfield.
-Only other shipping damage claimed on that mission was Lt William O'Brien in B-17F "Talisman" claiming two "very near misses" on another ship.
+On April 19, 1943 took off from 7 Mile Drome near Port Moresby as radio operator aboard B-17F "Fightin' Swede" 41-24520 piloted by Captain Folmer J. Sogaard, Jr. on a bombing mission against Japanese shipping off Wewak.
+Over the target, this B-17 successfully skip bombed a tanker that was hit and left "burning fiercely" and "definitely sunk", then bombed Wewak Airfield.
+Only other shipping damage claimed on that mission was B-17F "Talisman" piloted by Lt William O'Brien claiming two "very near misses" on another ship.

 Later, was assigned to the 317th Troop Carrier Group, 39th Troop Carrier Squadron, flying B-17s converted to armed transports, with their lower turret removed and cargo bins installed in the bomb bay.
 They participated in missions dropping supplies to Allied troops beyond the reach of fighter escort.

 In total, he flew 72 combat missions totaling over 500 combat hours.
 In late 1944, he returned to the United States and spent the remainder of the war stateside.
 Postwar, he worked for Wright building engines.
 After retirement, he continues to live in his hometown of Belleville, NJ.